-Fitness and Conditioning 12: Students will learn how personal fitness can be maintained or enhanced through participation in a variety of activities at different intensity levels.
-Students will learn how the body moves and functions to stay safe, follow proper training guidelines, and how personal choices can help them reach their health and fitness goals.
+Fitness and Conditioning 12: This course is a continuation of Fitness and Conditioning 11.
+Students will learn how personal fitness can be maintained or enhanced through participation in a variety of activities at different intensity levels.
+Students will learn how the body moves and functions to stay safe, follow proper training guidelines, and make healthy choices that can help them reach their health and fitness goals.